puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 ### Diagnosing a Failure with Event Inspector

 Assume you are a sysadmin and puppet developer for a large web commerce enterprise.
 Not surprisingly, Apache is a vital service for your organization.
-When you start work in the morning, you begin by checking the event inspector to see what happened overnight.
-In the summary pane's classes view, you note with concern that a failure has been logged for the `apache` class.
+When you start work in the morning, you begin by checking event inspector to see what happened overnight.
+In the summary pane's classes view, you note with concern that a failure has been logged for the `testweb` class that you use for test configurations on new web server instances.

+![Default view with failure events][default-failure]

+In the resource summary, you click on "failed", which loads the detail pane, showing failed resources.
+In this case, you can see in the detail view that there is an issue with a file, specifically `/var/www/first/.htaccess`.

+![Failed Resources view][resource-failure]

+Next, you drill down further by clicking on the failed resource in the detail pane.
+Note that the summary pane now displays the failed resource info that was in the detail pane previously.
+This helps you stay aware of the context you're searching in.
+You can use the arrow button or the bread-crumb trail at the top to step back up through the process if you wish.

+The detail pane now shows you all the failures for that resource on every node it failed on.
+You click on the most recent failure and the event detail pane shows you the specifics of the failure including the config version associated with the run and which specific line, in which manifest is causing the error.
+Further, you see from the error message that the manifest is trying to set the owner of the file resource to a non-existent user (`Message: Could not find user www-data`) on the intended platform.

+![Failed Resource Detail view][resource-detail]

+At this point, you now know the cause of the failure and which line of which manifest you need to edit to resolve the issue.
+If you help figuring out the issue with your code, you might wish to try [Geppetto](/geppetto/geppetto.html).
+You'll probably also be having a word with your fellow admins regarding the importance of remembering the target OS when you're working on when writing a manifest!

 Tips & Issues
 -----